ncatlab/nlab-content/pages/17344.md

 =--

-This is the statement of propositions \ref{StableWeakHomotopyEquivalenceInSeqSpecIsStableEquivalence} and \ref{StableEquivalenceInSeqSpecIsStableWeakHomotopyEquivalence} below.
+This is the statement of propositions \ref{StableWeakHomotopyEquivalenceInSeqSpecIsStableEquivalence} and \ref{StableEquivalenceInSeqSpecIsStableWeakHomotopyEquivalence} below, which we prove after considering a few lemmas.

 +-- {: .num_lemma #FakeLoopingPreservesOmegaSpectra}